hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_R8a.md

 ## Parting / Random Thoughts
 If you want to see the music I use for evaluating speakers subjectively, see [my Spotify playlist](https://open.spotify.com/playlist/0gBVe7rwdZojX41LakrUUy?si=c3ae973409fa4e66&nd=1).

 Listening was performed at about 4 meters away.
 In my listening session, I turned the speaker on its side (as opposed to facing up).
-I wanted to treat it more like a bookshelf to get an idea of its "ideal" listening space and reasonable conclusions can be made about positioning it in other ways after the fact.
+I wanted to treat it more like a bookshelf to get an idea of its "ideal" listening space and reasonable conclusions can be made about positioning it in other ways after the fact (sitting on top of another speaker and facing up or wall-mounted pointed toward this listeners).

 A few quick notes:
 * I found max volume to be limited to 90dB *when ran full range*.
 When I placed a crossover on the speakers at 120Hz, the listening levels got a good bit higher, in the 90-95dB region depending on what I was listening to.